You Need Protein. Which Type is Best?

 Are Plant Proteins Compatible With the Paleo Diet?

 Clearly there are benefits of following a no sugar, low refined-carb diet.
-Many studies show these two factors support certain goals such as weight loss, increased energy and resistance to disease.
+Many studies show these two factors support certain goals such as weight loss, increased energy and resistance to disease, and even remission from diabetes!
 But are animal proteins the only way to hit those goals?
-No. With excellent price point of the plant proteins described above, combined with all the advantages that plant proteins have, it's become practical and easy to adopt a plant-based Paleo diets.
+No. Especially, if you are keeping a close eye on your insulin / blood sugar spikes!

 A Note About Organic and Non-GMO